johnlafata/johnlafata.github.io/README.md

 Here are some notes on the application deployment tests I am working on.
 [DevOps](./doc/devops/INTRO.md)

 ## Demo apps

-Below are a few applications that I'm working on to document my learning and experience.
+Below are a few applications that I'm using as examples to document the exercises needed .
 When applicable, I'll add architecture documents for the applications using [diagramsAsCode](./tools/architecture/diagramsAsCode.md) to help me visualize the architecture.

 **Account Planning App**